 Discussion:

 Support of A-MSDU on the receiver side requires additional processing to release MSDU to upper layer in relation to processing of MPDU.
 The additional processing increases with number of MSDU’s aggregated in A-MSDU.
 If number of the MSDU in one A-MSDU rises over threshold that depends on the receiver processing capabilities then delivery of MSDU’s to higher layer may be substantially delayed or in worst case the MSDU’s may be even dropped.
 The maximum number of MSDU in A-MSDU indication of receiver capabilities, which is already defined for HT and VHT STAs, allows to prevent the mentioned issues.
 However, such capability does not exist for a DMG STA.
+There are two types of A-MSDU supported in DMG networks - basic A-MSDU and short A-MSDU.

-To address this issue, propose to add a field named MaxNumberOfMSDUsInAMSDU to DMG Capabilities element.
+To address this issue, propose to add a two subfields named Maximim Number Of MSDUs In Basic AMSDU and Maximum Number Of MSDUs InShort AMSDU to DMG Capabilities element.

-Editor, append new fields MaxNumberOfMSDUsInBasicAMSDU and to DMG Capabilities elemnt format in Figure 9-502 – DMG Capabilities element format
+Editor, append new fields Maximum Number Of MSDUs InBasic AMSDU and Maximum Number Of MSDUs In Short AMSDU to DMG Capabilities element format in Figure 9-502 – DMG Capabilities element format